Imperial Carriage Museum

 - The first automobiles, such as the “Imperial Car”, were delivered with two exchangeable bodies, an open one for summer and a closed one for winter

-The “Sisi Trail”, which leads through the museum, tells the story of the well-loved Empress from her arrival as a bride to her death by way of her carriages, robes and unique mementos.
-The trail displays her wedding carriage, her children’s miniature carriages, her golden coronation carriage and the carriage she was using when she was murdered in Geneva.
-At the end, we see her imposing funeral carriage, which carried her to her last resting place.
-These carriages are presented together with portraits, paintings and unique personal objects of the Empress, among them her wedding train, her famous fan and the sumptuous robe with its long train that makes the impressive beauty of the Empress and her renowned “Viennese wasp waist” come alive.
-Her only surviving saddle and the “riding chapel” with portraits of her countless favourite horses show us Sisi as the best parforce rider of her day.
+The "Sisi Trail" leading through the museum makes the life of the popular ruler comprehensible from her arrival as a bride to her death by means of her carriages, her dresses and unique cult objects.
+On display are, among other things, her wedding carriage, the miniature carriages of her children, her golden coronation carriage and the carriage she used when she was assassinated in Geneva.
+At the end of this series is the imposing hearse in which she was carried to her grave.
+These carriages are presented together with portraits, paintings and unique objects from Sisi's personal possessions: her wedding train, her famous fan and the magnificent original dress with a meter-long train, which brings back to life the empress's impressive appearance with the famous "Viennese wasp waist" invented by her, have achieved cult status.
+Sisi's only surviving saddle and the "Riding Chapel" with portraits of her countless favorite horses are reminders of her role as the best parcour rider of her time.

 Mid March - November